jweaver156/Vanilla-Javascipt-Projects/README.md

 </h2>

 <p>
 Welcome to my vanilla JavaScript work!
-Here I have a my programs I wanted to showcase without the use of frameworks or libraries.
+Here I have my programs I wanted to showcase with very minimal, if any, use of frameworks or libraries.
 </p>